-- A. Participation as resource person.
+A. Participation as resource person.
 The presiding officer may allow government officials and employees, legal advisors, and individuals who have special expertise in the subject matter being considered to participate in meetings as resource persons for the purpose of providing information or advice to facilitate the deliberative process.
-When practicable, the identity of resource persons anticipated to participate in a meeting [shall] will be listed on the meeting agenda.
-At the meeting, the presiding officer [shall] may state the resource person's special expertise in the subject matter being considered and state whether the resource person is a paid lobbyist as defined by Section 2.56.040, [MCC] Maui County Code.
-Participation in the meeting by a resource person [pursuant to] under this subsection [shall] will not constitute testimony. - B. Participation as testifier.
-In addition to providing information at a meeting as a resource, a resource person may also submit written or oral testimony [pursuant to these rules].
+When practicable, the identity of resource persons anticipated to participate in a meeting will be listed on the meeting agenda.
+At the meeting, the presiding officer may state the resource person's special expertise in the subject matter being considered and state whether the resource person is a paid lobbyist as defined by Section 2.56.040, Maui County Code.
+Participation in the meeting by a resource person under this subsection will not constitute testimony.

+B. Participation as testifier.
+In addition to providing information at a meeting as a resource, a resource person may also submit written or oral testimony.